 These last two weeks just flew by while I’ve been stitching the Jellyfish together!
 I’ve had a few people ask how I stitch my hexies, and I use two different styles.
-To sew my rows together, I use a ladder stitch, to sew the rows together, I use a whip stitch.
+To sew my hexies into rows, I use a ladder stitch, to sew the rows together, I use a whip stitch.

-I’m not quite ready to start stitching row to row, but I thought I’d share how I stitch the hexies into rows:
+I’m not quite ready to start stitching row to row, but I thought I’d share how I stitch the hexies into rows or strips:

 I put the hexies together with the WRONG sides together and a ladder stitch out to the end of the first hexie.

-I ‘open’ the hexies and put the needle to the back – right where the last stitch was.
-I don’t pick up any fabric here – if you do, that stitch might be visible
+I ‘open’ the hexies and put the needle to the back, right where the last stitch was.
+Try not to pick up any fabric here – if you do, that stitch might be visible:

 On the back side I take a small stitch on the new hexie where the needle came through